 Check Requests (payments made directly to Payee / Vendor for an Activity / Event)

 - Complete Check Request form.

-- Submit form either via email firstname.lastname@example.org or place in the "Treasurer" (Katie Connelly) folder in the PTO inbox to the left of the photocopier at school.
+- Submit the completed form either via email at firstname.lastname@example.org or place in the "Treasurer" folder in the PTO inbox to the left of the photocopier at school.
 The folder is checked weekly.
-You can also email Katie to let her know that you are dropping it in the folder or that you are dropping it at her home at 12 Burr Street.

 - Please allow up to 14 days for bill payment (payments are processed via on-line app at East Bank and it can take 4-5 business days for processing).
 Most payments will be made within 7 days.
-IF MORE EXPEDITED CHECK IS NEEDED EMAIL KATIE AND SHE CAN COORDINATE A PICK UP OF A CHECK.
-IT IS IMPORTANT IN THE FORM YOU LET KATIE KNOW IF ELECTRONIC PAYMENT IS OK OR IF A MANUAL CHECK NEEDS TO EITHER BE PICKED UP OR MAILED TO PAYEE/VENDOR.
+IF A MORE EXPEDITED CHECK IS NEEDED EMAIL THE TREASURER TO COORDINATE A PICK UP OF A CHECK.
+IT IS IMPORTANT IN THE FORM YOU LET THE TREASURER KNOW IF ELECTRONIC PAYMENT IS ACCEPTABLE, OR IF A MANUAL CHECK NEEDS TO EITHER BE PICKED UP OR MAILED TO PAYEE/VENDOR.

 If your classroom teacher has incurred a PTO expense and needs reimbursement, you will find a staff check request form here: www.east-pto.com/forms.html

 The PTO sponsors a Sunshine Committee that acknowledges events in an appropriate way.
 Flowers, cards, donations to causes, etc...
 This is done on behalf of the East School PTO.
 If a class would like to acknowledge a life event, that should be organized by the Room Parents or a willing volunteer and the expense is the class responsibility.